What is the OX?

 The ‘OX to India’ mission was a partnership between Shell and Gordon Murray Design (GMD), working in close alignment with the Global Vehicle Trust (GVT).
 This represents a crucial development stage of the vehicle, which was officially launched in 2016.

 Why is the OX different?

 The OX has been specifically designed to perform as well as, or better than, a four-wheel drive vehicle, while offering low cost and durable mobility with two driven wheels.
 The bespoke chassis and suspension gives the OX superb all-terrain capability.

 Its revolutionary nature extends beyond the vehicle design because, uniquely, it is capable of being flat-packed within itself, enabling it to be transported more efficiently around the world.

 Watch the OX in action

 Through the foundation of the Global Vehicle Trust (GVT), Torquil Norman pursued his ambition to help people in the developing world by providing cost-effective mobility for all.

-The GVT briefed world-renowned automotive engineer and designer, Professor Gordon Murray, on a unique humanitarian programme to create a lightweight truck for the developing world.
+GVT briefed world-renowned automotive engineer and designer, Professor Gordon Murray, on a unique humanitarian programme to create a lightweight truck for the developing world.
 The result is the OX – a ground-breaking vehicle that encapsulates Torquil Norman’s vision and Professor Gordon Murray’s unique expertise.

-The OX is the world’s first flat-pack vehicle.
+The OX is the world’s first flat-pack truck.
 The components and sub-assemblies of the OX are tightly arranged within its own frame, with a separate transport crate housing the engine and gearbox.
 This means that six OXs can be transported in just one standard shipping container, with the assembly labour transferred to the importing country.